MariusRumpf/node-lifx/README.md

 A Node.js implementation of the [LIFX protocol](https://github.com/LIFX/lifx-protocol-docs).
 Developed to work with a minimum firmware version of 2.0.

-This library is still under development and not to be considered stable.
-Method names and functions may change in future releases till the first stable release.

 This library is not, in any way, affiliated or related to LiFi Labs, Inc..
 Use it at your own risk.

 ## Installation